Jaakk0S/messageboard/README.md

 ## Running

-To start a local Jetty web server (port 3000, context root = /) for the application, run:
+To start the application, run:

     lein clean      (only needed if you have created the WAR archive) lein ring server-headless